spance/suft/README.md

 - Transmitting model has predictable performance.
 - Fast retransmission mode does better on lossy link.
-- Minimum retransmission mode wastes little traffic.
+- Minimum retransmission mode doesn't waste traffic.
-- Resource consumption is little while the connection is idle.
+- No resource consumption while the connection is idle.

 # Protocol APIs